Charles Theodore Te Water: Appeasement: For and Against

 During his time in London, Te Water was close to the other Dominion high commissioners to co-ordinate diplomacy.
 Starting in May 1936, te Water attended weekly meetings at the house of the Canadian high commissioner Vincent Massey to discuss matters of common concern for the Dominions, and as such te Water became close to Massey together with the Australian High Commissioner Stanley Bruce.
 One result of these meetings was a tendency for the Dominion High Commissioners in London was to work together closely to achieve common goals such as pressuring Britain to pursue a policy of appeasement towards Germany.
+Te Water and Bruce were deeply concerned about the German demand for the return of the lost German colonies as Australia administered the former colony of German New Guinea, and both Bruce and te Water advocated appeasement in Europe as a way to encourage Hitler to drop his demand for Southwest Africa and New Guinea.
 In September 1936, te Water met the mildly Anglophobic Canadian Prime Minister William Lyon Mackenzie King when the latter visited London, and the two bonded over a shared dislike of the Dominions Office.
 King told te Water that the Dominion Office was "just a glorified Colonial Office" whose officials did not treat him with respect, an assessment that te Water shared.
 The main division in Canadian politics at the time was the line between continentalism (i.e. moving Canada closer to the United States) and imperialism (which in a Canadian context meant closer ties to Britain).
 King belonged to the continentalism school, and spoke highly to te Water about the benefits of closer ties to the United States as a way of weakening British influence.
 In September 1937, te Water visited Ottawa as the guest of Mackenzie King where the two men agreed to establish diplomatic relations between Canada and South Africa.
 During the same visit to Ottawa, te Water in a press conference called for an international conference to discuss the German demand for the return of the former African colonies.
 Te Water privately hoped that at such an international conference that it would be possible to "compensate" Germany with the Belgian Congo and the Portuguese African colonies in exchange for Germany giving up its demand for Southwest Africa.